-Houseguests, whether at a party, brunch, or even visiting for a weekend, determine their own fate.
-Here’s a list of the things you shouldn’t do as a guest, unless of course, you’re looking to be removed from the guest list forever.
+You’re having the time of your life at the party, and suddenly the thought hits you—you want to make sure that you’re invited to their next wingding, too.
+Houseguests, whether at a party, brunch, or weekend visit, determine their own fate.
+There are certain things you shouldn’t do as a guest—unless, of course, you’re looking to be removed from the guest list forever.

-If you’ve ever been the host of a party you probably know how nerve-wracking the whole ordeal can be.
-What starts off with an idea of arranging a fun evening with friends quickly becomes tremendously stressful the moment the idea has been put down on paper—or text—in the form of an invitation.
+The first thing you should do when thinking about how to behave at a gathering is to put yourself in the host’s shoes.
+If you’ve ever hosted a party, you probably know how nerve-wracking the whole ordeal can be; what starts out as a fun evening with friends quickly becomes tremendously stressful the moment the idea has been put down on paper—or text—in the form of an invitation.

-With that in mind, here’s a list of some of the behaviors you should avoid at a dinner party (or, in fact, any other kind of party you’re invited to):
+With that in mind, here’s a list of some of the behaviors you should avoid at a dinner party (or, in fact, any other kind of party you’re invited to).

-1. Don’t Show up Early
+1. Don’t Show Up Early

 Unless you’re there to help, just don’t do it!

-Your host has everything planned out and that includes her timetable.
+Your host has everything planned out, and that includes her timetable.
 She’s invited you to arrive at a specific time.
 Respect that.
 If the invitation is for seven, arriving at seven-thirty is acceptable, but try not to be too late.
 Some hosts are familiar with their tardy guests and will invite them for an earlier time, knowing they’ll arrive just on time.

 Don’t knock on that door until the time you were invited for.
-Your host is probably busy getting the last minute things ready for the party or getting dressed and if you arrive early she’ll be forced to pay attention to you – her first guest – and won’t have time to do the last things on her checklist.
+Your host is probably busy getting the last-minute things ready for the party or getting dressed, and if you arrive early, she’ll be forced to pay attention to you, her first guest, and won’t have time to do the last things on her checklist.
 Don’t forget that often hosts find themselves running late and need those last precious minutes to make sure everything is ready.

-2. Don’t Bring a Hostess Gift
+2. Don’t Forget to Bring a Hostess Gift

 Nobody asks for a ‘hostess gift’, but it’s one of those things that are expected.
-So, if you want to be invited back, don’t turn up empty handed.
-A hostess gift doesn’t have to be expensive, but do put some thought into what you bring.
+So, if you want to be invited back, don’t turn up empty-handed.
+A hostess gift doesn’t have to be expensive but do put some thought into what you bring.
 Get something that you know your host will like or use.
-If you don’t know your host very well go with the classic—flowers, but remember to bring them in a vase.
+If you don’t know your host very well, go with the classic—flowers, but remember to bring them in a vase.
 You don’t want to put your host on the spot having to hunt for something to use as a vase just as all her other guests start arriving.

 3. Don’t Bring Food

 Unless it’s a potluck meal, or you’ve been asked to—don’t bring food!
 This is a huge no-no.

-You’ve finally perfected your Chocolate Soufflé and really want to show it off, but this is neither the time, nor place.
-Ask your host, a few days prior to the party, if you can make anything, but if the answer is no, respect it.
+You’ve finally perfected your chocolate soufflé and really want to show it off, but this is neither the time nor place.
+Ask your host a few days prior to the party if you can make anything—but if the answer is no, respect it.
 You can always hold your own party to show off your culinary accomplishments.
-Your host has spent time and effort carefully selecting the menu and preparing the food for her party, and as stunning as your delicacy is, it may not be suitable for the party—or, maybe this is your host’s time to shine as a rising chef.
+Your host has spent time and effort carefully selecting the menu and preparing the food for her party, and as stunning as your delicacy is, it may not be suitable for the party—or maybe this is your host’s time to shine as a rising chef.